Meta and YouTube found liable in social media addiction trial

 Wednesday’s decision comes one day after a New Mexico jury found Meta liable for violating the state’s consumer protection laws and failing to protect children from sexual predators.

-For families and advocates who for years have called for more social media guardrails, the decision is a crucial moment of accountability.
+The decision is a crucial moment of accountability for families and advocates who for years have called for more social media guardrails.
 Parents who say their children were harmed or died because of social media traveled from around the United States to attend the Los Angeles trial.
 Many of those parents hope the decision will inspire Congress to pass more comprehensive online safety legislation.

 “Social media giants would never have faced trial if they had prioritized kids’ safety over engagement,” James Steyer, founder and CEO of online safety watchdog Common Sense Media, said in a statement following the Los Angeles decision.
 “Instead, they buried their own research showing children were being harmed, and used kids and society as guinea pigs in massive, uncontrolled, and wildly profitable experiments.
 Now, executives are being held to account.”

-Note: –This story has been updated with additional context and detail.